Ada-Developers-Academy/daily-curriculum/week17/friday/AngularJS-intro.md

     window.onload = init;

 In AngularJS, on the other hand, all of this logic is moved to the view and the controller.

+Controllers in AngularJS work a little differently than Rails controllers.
+While Rails controllers typically assign some instance variables and return or render something (like JSON or an HTML view), AngularJS controllers don't return a view.
+Instead, they house instance variables and functions you can use to alter those variables.
+We'll talk more about controllers next week.

 If you want to add a click event to a div in AngularJS, you go to the view, pick your div

     <div class=”button”>Say hello!</div>